Show All Answers

 Please check the following registration details for your pet are correct:• Residential or postal address• Telephone number• Email address• Discount eligibility• Microchip number• Has your pet been de-sexed since last registration?• Has your pet passed away or been sold?

-These details can be updated by contacting our Customer Service Team on 4913 5000 or calling in to any Customer Service Centre and filling out the appropriate form.
+These details can be updated by contacting our Customer Service Team on 4913 5000 or by lodging a request using Council's Online Services.

 If you no longer have a pet, please contact us to cancel the registration as this will avoid renewal notices being set to you in the future.